-The recommended oral dose of lamivudine and zidovudine tablet in HIV-1-infected adults and adolescents weighing greater than or equal to 30 kg is 1 tablet (containing 150 mg of lamivudine and 300 mg of zidovudine) twice daily.
+The recommended oral dose of Lamivudine and Zidovudine Tablets in HIV-1-infected adults and adolescents weighing greater than or equal to 30 kg is 1 tablet (containing 150 mg of lamivudine and 300 mg of zidovudine) twice daily.

 Before prescribing Lamivudine and Zidovudine Tablets, children should be assessed for the ability to swallow tablets.
-If a child is unable to reliably swallow a lamivudine and zidovudine tablet, the liquid oralformulations should be prescribed: lamivudine oral solution and zidovudine oral solution.
+If a child is unable to reliably swallow a Lamivudine and Zidovudine Tablets, the liquid oral formulations should be prescribed: EPIVIR® (lamivudine) Oral Solution and RETROVIR® (zidovudine) Syrup.

 Patients Requiring Dosage Adjustment

-Because lamivudine and zidovudine is a fixed-dose combination tablet, it should not be prescribed for pediatric patients weighing less than 30 kg or patients requiring dosage adjustment, such as those with reduced renal function (creatinine clearance less than 50 mL/min), patients with hepatic impairment, or patients experiencing dose-limiting adverse reactions.
-Liquid and solid oral formulations of the individual components of lamivudine and zidovudine tablet are available for these populations.
+Because lamivudine and zidovudine tablet is a fixed-dose combination tablet, it should not be prescribed for pediatric patients weighing less than 30 kg or patients requiring dosage adjustment, such as those with reduced renal function (creatinine clearance less than 50 mL/min), patients with hepatic impairment, or patients experiencing dose-limiting adverse reactions.
+Liquid and solid oral formulations of the individual components of Lamivudine and Zidovudine Tablets are available for these populations.

 Hemotologic Toxicity/Bone Marrow Suppression

 Zidovudine, a component of lamivudine and zidovudine tablet, has been associated with hematologic toxicity including neutropenia and anemia, particularly in patients with advanced HIV-1 disease.
-Lamivudine and zidovudine should be used with caution in patients who have bone marrow compromise evidenced by granulocyte count less than 1,000 cells/mm3 or hemoglobin less than 9.5 g/dL[see Adverse Reactions (6.1)].
+Lamivudine and Zidovudine Tablets should be used with caution in patients who have bone marrow compromise evidenced by granulocyte count less than 1,000 cells/mm3 or hemoglobin less than 9.5 g/dL [see ADVERSE REACTIONS (6.1)].

-Important Differences Among Lamivudine-Containing Products: Lamivudine and Zidovudine Tablets contain a higher dose of the same active ingredient (lamivudine) than EPIVIR-HBV® (lamivudine) tablets and oral solution.
-EPIVIR-HBV was developed for treating chronic hepatitis B. Safety and efficacy of lamivudine have not been established for treatment of chronic hepatitis B in patients co-infected with HIV-1 and HBV.
+Lamivudine and Zidovudine Tablets contain a higher dose of the same active ingredient (lamivudine) than EPIVIR-HBV® (lamivudine) Tablets and Oral Solution.
+EPIVIR-HBV® was developed for treating chronic hepatitis B. Safety and efficacy of lamivudine have not been established for treatment of chronic hepatitis B in patients co-infected with HIV-1 and HBV.

-Emergence of Lamivudine-Resistant HBV: In non-HIV-infected patients treated with lamivudine for chronic hepatitis B, emergence of lamivudine-resistant HBV has been detected and has been associated with diminished treatment response (see full prescribing information for EPIVIR-HBV for additional information).
+In non-HIV-infected patients treated with lamivudine for chronic hepatitis B, emergence of lamivudine-resistant HBV has been detected and has been associated with diminished treatment response (see full prescribing information for EPIVIR-HBV® for additional information).
 Emergence of hepatitis B virus variants associated with resistance to lamivudine has also been reported in HIV-1-infected patients who have received lamivudine-containing antiretroviral regimens in the presence of concurrent infection with hepatitis B virus.

-Lamivudine and Zidovudine Tablet is a fixed-dose combination of lamivudine and zidovudine.
-Lamivudine and Zidovudine Tablet should not be administered concomitantly with other lamivudine- or zidovudine-containing products including lamivudine tablets and oral solution, EPIVIR-HBV tablets and oral solution, zidovudine tablets, capsules, syrup, and IV Infusion, EPZICOM® (abacavir sulfate and lamivudine) tablets, or TRIZIVIR® (abacavir sulfate, lamivudine, and zidovudine) tablets; or emtricitabine-containing products, including ATRIPLA® (efavirenz, emtricitabine, and tenofovir), EMTRIVA® (emtricitabine), or TRUVADA® (emtricitabine and tenofovir) or COMPLERA® (rilpivirine/emtricitabine/tenifovir).
+Lamivudine and zidovudine tablet is a fixed-dose combination of lamivudine and zidovudine.
+Lamivudine and zidovudine tablet should not be administered concomitantly with other lamivudine- or zidovudine-containing products including EPIVIR® (lamivudine) Tablets and Oral Solution, EPIVIR-HBV® Tablets and Oral Solution, RETROVIR® (zidovudine) Tablets, Capsules, Syrup, and IV Infusion, EPZICOM® (abacavir sulfate and lamivudine) Tablets, or TRIZIVIR® (abacavir sulfate, lamivudine, and zidovudine) Tablets; or emtricitabine-containing products, including ATRIPLA® (efavirenz, emtricitabine, and tenofovir), EMTRIVA® (emtricitabine), TRUVADA® (emtricitabine and tenofovir) or COMPLERA™ (rilpivirine/emtricitabine/tenofovir).

 In vitro studies have shown ribavirin can reduce the phosphorylation of pyrimidine nucleoside analogues such as lamivudine and zidovudine.
-Although no evidence of a pharmacokinetic or pharmacodynamic interaction (e.g., loss of HIV-1/HCV virologic suppression) was seen when ribavirin was co administered with lamivudine or zidovudine in HIV-1/HCV co-infected patients [see Clinical Pharmacology (12.3)], hepatic decompensation (some fatal) has occurred in HIV-1/HCV co-infected patients receiving combination antiretroviral therapy for HIV-1 and interferon alfa with or without ribavirin.
+Although no evidence of a pharmacokinetic or pharmacodynamic interaction (e.g., loss of HIV-l/HCV virologic suppression) was seen when ribavirin was coadministered with lamivudine or zidovudine in HIV-l/HCV co-infected patients [see CLINICAL PHARMACOLOGY (12.3)], hepatic decompensation (some fatal) has occurred in HIV-l/HCV co-infected patients receiving combination antiretroviral therapy for HIV-1 and interferon alfa with or without ribavirin.
 Patients receiving interferon alfa with or without ribavirin and lamivudine and zidovudine tablet should be closely monitored for treatment-associated toxicities, especially hepatic decompensation, neutropenia, and anemia.
 Discontinuation of lamivudine and zidovudine tablet should be considered as medically appropriate.
-Dose reduction or discontinuation of interferon alfa, ribavirin, or both should also be considered if worsening clinical toxicities are observed, including hepatic decompensation (e.g., Childs Pugh greater than 6) (see the complete prescribing information for interferon and ribavirin).
+Dose reduction or discontinuation of interferon alfa, ribavirin, or both should also be considered if worsening clinical toxicities are observed, including hepatic decompensation (e.g., Child-Pugh greater than 6) (see the complete prescribing information for interferon and ribavirin).

-Exacerbation of anemia has been reported in HIV-1/HCV co-infected patients receiving ribavirin and zidovudine.
-Co-administration of ribavirin and zidovudine is not advised.
+Exacerbation of anemia has been reported in HIV-l/HCV co-infected patients receiving ribavirin and zidovudine.
+Coadministration of ribavirin and zidovudine is not advised.

-Lamivudine and Zidovudine should be used with caution in patients with a history of pancreatitis or other significant risk factors for the development of pancreatitis.
-Treatment with lamivudine and zidovudine should be stopped immediately if clinical signs, symptoms, or laboratory abnormalities suggestive of pancreatitis occur [see Adverse Reactions (6.1)].
+Lamivudine and Zidovudine Tablets should be used with caution in patients with a history of pancreatitis or other significant risk factors for the development of pancreatitis.
+Treatment with lamivudine and zidovudine tablet should be stopped immediately if clinical signs, symptoms, or laboratory abnormalities suggestive of pancreatitis occur [see ADVERSE REACTIONS (6.1)].